Advertiser Disclosure

 Free Wi-Fi is available in all public areas at LAS.

-Charging Stations: These are located throughout Terminals 1 and 3 with recharge zones at the gate areas.
+Charging stations: These are scattered throughout terminals 1 and 3, with recharge zones at the gate areas.
 Dedicated workstations are also available for laptop charging.

 LAS Airport Lost and Found

-If a personal possession is lost in the public areas of LAS, at the security checkpoints, or departure gates, you can contact the lost and found department at 702-261-5134 between 8 a.m. and 4:30 p.m.
-PST Sunday to Friday, or submit a claim online.
+If you lose a personal possession in the public areas of LAS, at the security checkpoints, or at the departure gates, you can contact the lost and found department at 702-261-5134 between 8 a.m. and 4:30 p.m.
+Sunday through Friday or submit a claim online.

-If your item was lost on an airplane, you will need to contact the applicable airline.
+If you lose your item on an airplane, contact the applicable airline.

 Additional Airport Information